 An independent study course for advanced students who desire to undertake intensive, independent research in issues related to Christian Faith and Public Policy.
 By permission and agreement with an appropriate instructor.
-Public Policy elective.
-Prerequisites: THLE-520; students must also meet current criteria for pursuing independent studies as outlined in Student Handbook.
+Students must also meet current criteria for pursuing independent studies as outlined in Student Handbook.

-ENGLISH AS A SECOND Language (Iesl)
+ENGLISH AS A SECOND LANGUAGE (IESL)